Love your sexual health

 The survey is anonymous, confidential and open to everyone.
 The survey closes at midnight on Sunday 19 February 2023.

 If you would like a hard copy of the survey or need this information in another format or language, please email your name and address to firstname.lastname@example.org.

 In Worcestershire we have 'Know Your Stuff' (Worcestershire Integrated Sexual Health Service) which is a friendly and accessible sexual health care service.
 On the website there is information on where to find your local clinic, information on STI and HIV, contraception, relationships, your health/pregnancy and sexuality.

 Find your local sexual health clinic

 Easy read: Sexual Health (NHS Direct Wales)

 Sexual health is the ability to embrace and enjoy our sexuality throughout our lives.
 It is an important part of our physical and emotional health.

 Contraception: There are 15 methods of contraception available on the NHS.
-For more information on them and also where to get them and how to decide which method suits you, see Contraception Guide (NHS Choices website, opens in a new window).
+For more information on them and also where to get them and how to decide which method suits you, see Contraception Guide (NHS Choices)

 Sexual Transmitted Diseases (STI's): Sexually transmitted infections (STIs) are passed from one person to another through unprotected sex or genital contact.
-For more information, see Sexually transmitted infections (STI's) (NHS Choices website, opens in a new window).
+For more information, see Sexually transmitted infections (STI's) (NHS Choices)

 Sex and alcohol: Alcohol changes the way you act and affects your decision making.
 The more you drink, the less careful you are, and this can have serious consequences when it comes to sex and your personal safety.
 If you're planning to drink alcohol, visit NHS Choices for tips to keep safe.